sedouard/mongodb-mva/module4_advanced_data_ops/README.md

 By the end of this module you'll know how:

+- Load large cdv data sets into MongoDB
-- The basic applications of Map Reduce and Aggregations
+- The basics of Map Reduce and Aggregations
-- To process data with Map/Reduce tasks in MongoDB against a large
+- To process data with Map/Reduce tasks in MongoDB against a large collection
 - To process data MongoDB Aggregation Tasks

 # Introduction

 MongoDB provides support for large data processing tasks such as [Map Reduce](http://docs.mongodb.org/manual/core/map-reduce/) and [Aggregation](http://docs.mongodb.org/manual/core/aggregation-pipeline/).
 Map Reduce is the process of processing your entire database with 2 steps **Map** and **Reduce**.
 The Map step maps every document in your database to a category or key.
 Then in the reduce step, every key reduces all of its mapped values by aggregating all the values with some type of algorithm.

-MongoDB aggregation tasks are a subset of Map Reduce which allows for aggregation on subsets of your database, avoid the requirement of processing the entire database.
+MongoDB aggregation tasks allow similar operations as Map Reduce but works as a pipeline rather than a 2 step process.
+Aggregations allow you take a collection and transform it N number of times until you get the collection you desire.
+The advantage to Aggregations vs Map Reduce is that it allows you to only process the parts of your database you need and exclude parts you don't.
+Map Reduce requires that your *entire* database be processed.

 # The Example Data Set

 The example data set we will be dealing with is City of Chicago crime police report data from 2001 to 'present' which at the time of writing this is November 2014.
-The data comes in a large .csv file that we have uploaded to a zipped version [here](http://storage.windows.net).
-You can also find the original unzipped download link from the City of Chicago [here]().
+The data comes in a large .csv file and we have uploaded a zipped version [here](http://storage.windows.net).
+You can also find the original unzipped download link from the City of Chicago [here](https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.csv?accessType=DOWNLOAD).

-After downloading the CSV file, we can import this data to our database using the mongoimport utility we used previously to import the test bank_data json:
+After downloading the CSV file, we can import this data to our database using the ```mongoimport``` utility we used previously to import the test bank_data json:

 ```
 mongoimport Crimes_-_2001_to_present.csv --type csv --headerline --collection crimes